Kitchener-Waterloo Collegiate and Vocational School: History

 The 1924 enrolment of 550 students had increased to 1,418 students by 1932.
 Because of cramped conditions, grade 9 classes were held in downtown Victoria Public School and in neighbouring King Edward Public School from 1933 to 1951, when the west-wing addition was completed.

 In 1948, KCI introduced driver education, one of the first schools to do so.

 In 1955, KCI celebrated its 100th anniversary, the only public high school in Kitchener and Waterloo.
 However, in 1956, Eastwood Collegiate Institute opened, the first of seven additional high schools built in the following 20 years.
 Several of their principals were former KCI teachers.

 In 1969, the Kitchener and Waterloo High School Board was succeeded by the Waterloo County Board of Education, now the Waterloo Region District School Board (WRDSB).

 In the 1970s, the City of Kitchener designated the school foyer as a heritage structure under the provisions of the Ontario Heritage Act.

-At the school's 125th anniversary celebrations on the weekend of May 16–18, 1980, more than 6,000 thousand former students took part.
+At the school's 125th anniversary celebrations on the weekend of May 16–18, 1980, more than 6,000 former students took part.